gaurav89830/Clima-iOS/README.md

 # Overview

-WeatherApp is a user-friendly iOS application that allows users to retrieve weather information for desired locations.
+Clima is an iOS application that allows users to retrieve weather information for desired locations.
 The app integrates with the OpenWeatherAPI to fetch real-time weather data for cities around the world.
 With a clean and intuitive user interface following the Model-View-Controller (MVC) pattern, WeatherApp provides users with up-to-date weather details and automatically updates the UI based on the weather conditions.

 ## Demo